 Our headquarters is located in Guangzhou, China, where we lease and occupy our office space with an aggregate floor area of approximately 72,885 square meters from unrelated third parties under operating lease agreements.
-Our new AAV production facility in Yunfu city, China is currently under development and has a total planned gross floor area of 24,000 square meters.
+Our new AAV production facility in Yunfu city, China has a total planned gross floor area of 24,000 square meters.
 A substantial majority of our employees are based at our headquarters in Guangzhou.
 As of the date of this annual report, we do not currently own any of our premises.